PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 ## Software Design

 We used a simple software algorithm for performing these tasks.
-However, we began the ground work for abstracting away some of the robot functions such as servo speed for robot forward movement and turning, which will be useful as we develop more complex algorithms to solve difficult problems later on.
+However, we also began the ground work for abstracting away some of the robot functions such as servo speed for robot forward movement and turning, which will be useful as we develop more complex algorithms to solve difficult problems later on.

 ### The Line Sensor